manystarsapart/misc/README.md

 each time the terminal is launched, or when user runs `fp`, the terminal outputs a randomised personalised greeting message (in chinese) from a curated list, with two parts:

-1. an original quote that may or may not be related to coding
+1. flavour text
-2. a welcomer message
+2. greeting message

 #### sample 1: